- Academics

 ProfileDr.
 Stanojevic is an interdisciplinary researcher who believes that the modern practice of scientific research and translation of findings is a collaborative endeavor.
 His research training and expertise have been shaped by ten years of clinical experience working with individuals with intellectual and developmental disabilities and are grounded within a person-centered and strengths-based approach.
 Dr. Stanojevic is committed to research and the development of evidence-based practices that can contribute to positive health outcomes for individuals with disabilities. | |

 Research InterestsMy current research focus is centered on the population diagnosed with autism spectrum disorder (ASD) and on the interventions that relate to leisure and improved quality of life for these individuals.
-Furthermore, my line of research focuses on identifying reasons for stressful experiences as well as characterizing the interventions that can help these individuals to cope with the accumulated stress.
+Focusing on Socially Assistive Robotics and Ecological Momentary Assessment (EMA), I aim to understand how implementing and adopting emerging technologies improve various populations' health outcomes.
+Furthermore, my line of research focuses on identifying reasons for stressful experiences as well as characterizing the interventions that can help individuals with ASD cope with the accumulated stress.
 In addition, I use research in recreational therapy (RT) as a public health initiative to better understand how different interventions can address congenital and acquired health conditions, improve health outcomes, as well as increase the visibility of individuals with disabilities.
-To achieve this, I am utilizing both qualitative and quantitative research methods, while employing the ecological momentary assessment (EMA) philosophy.
+To achieve this, I am utilizing both qualitative and quantitative research methods, while employing the EMA philosophy.
 The EMA approach enables rigorous examination of the researched phenomenon in real-time, as well as helps with observing researched population holistically.
 Acknowledging environmental factors that influence health outcomes of individuals with disabilities is one of the most important aspects of my research and is being aligned with the postulates of WHO’s International Classification of Functioning, Disability, and Health (ICF).
-Research PublicationsBennett, C., Stanojevic, C., Kim, S., Sabanovic, S., Lee, J., Piatt, J., Yu, J., Oh, J. (2022).
-Comparison of In-home Robotic Companion Pet Use in South Korea and the United States: A Case Study.
-Publication in the Proceedings of the 9th IEEE RAS/EMBS International Conference on Biomedical Robotics and Biomechatronics (BioRob 2022)
+Research PublicationsBennett, C, Sabanovic, S., Stanojevic, C., Henkel, Z., Kim, S., Lee, J., Baugus Henkel, K., Piatt, J., Yu, J., Oh, J., Collins, S., Bethel, C. (accepted).
+Enabling robotic pets to autonomously adapt their own behaviors to enhance therapeutic effects: A data-driven approach.
+32nd IEEE International Conference on Robot and Human Interactive Communication (RO-MAN).
+Special session paper.

 LinksOfficial website |